the-avant-it/Docker/README.md

 # Changelog

+## 2.5.2

+- Lessen version requirements so that ot would work on ubuntu 22.04 and 20.04

 ## 2.5.1

 - Fix Unable to find any of pip2, pip to use.  pip needs to be installed.